 After restarting Second Life, you may see Wine asking you to install some things like “Gecko” or “Mono”.
 Just press “Install” on these.

-The next time you login to Second Life, you should be able to enable and use voice like normal.
+The next time you load Second Life, you should be able to enable and use voice like normal.